Josh-white/battleship-workshop/README.md

 The server will have a splashscreen with a one player button that takes you to the "Game" component where you will begin building your game.

+### Example tests

+There are some basic example tests for the splashscreen to help get you started.